Corallus-Caninus/Rattus/README.md

 # Rattus
-A modal Mouse Key meant to entirely replace the mouse Currently tested on Linux (X11 only with proprietary nvidia drivers)
+A modal Mouse Key meant to entirely replace the mouse Currently tested in Windows Mixed Reality

+requires sharpkeys to set registry scancodes. please import the .skl file to sharpkeys and write to registry before running with cargo.

 *Keys:*